Robin Crotty, Recruiting Coordinator

 MMED 412.
 Metabolism and Introduction to Principles of Pharmacology.
 2 Units.

-The course will include a combination of interactive lectures and problem-based interactive seminars.
-Each week will conclude with at least one clinical correlation where the weekly topic is presented in the context of a clinical problem.
-Topics to be covered include: carbohydrate metabolism; amino acid and nucleotide metabolism; lipid metabolism and lipoproteins; regulation of metabolism; and principals of pharmacology.
+The course will include a combination of interactive lectures, research presentations, related journal club article, and group projects with presentations.
+Topics to be covered include: bioenergetics/oxidative phosphorylation, carbohydrate metabolism; lipid and lipoprotein metabolism, amino acid and nucleotide metabolism; integrative regulation of metabolism; and principals of pharmacology.